 Research Assistant, Technology and National Security Program

-Megan Lamberth is the Research Assistant for the Technology and National Security Program at the Center for a New American Security (CNAS).
+Megan Lamberth is a Research Assistant for the Technology and National Security Program at the Center for a New American Security (CNAS).

 Prior to joining CNAS, Megan was a Brent Scowcroft Fellow with the Aspen Strategy Group.
 In May 2018, Megan graduated from the Bush School of Government & Public Service at Texas A&M University.
 As a Master of International Affairs student, Megan concentrated in U.S. foreign policy and Middle Eastern studies.